Contras'city

-Contras'city is a Senegalese 1969 short documentary film.
+Contras'city is a Senegalese 1968 short documentary film.

 Synopsis

 A fictional documentary that portrays the city of Dakar, Senegal, as we hear the conversation between a Senegalese man (the director, Djibril Diop Mambéty) and a French woman, Inge Hirschnitz.
 As we travel through the city in a picturesque horse-drawn wagon, we chaotically rush into this and that popular neighborhood of the capital, discovering contrast after contrast: A small African community waiting at the Church's door, Muslims praying on the sidewalk, the Rococo architecture of the Government buildings, the modest stores of the craftsmen near the main market.

+According to one scholar, the title and content of the film suggest "the socio-cultural dichotomies often present in African urban centers."